Development of the Method of Averaging in Clifford Geometric Algebras: Introduction

-where $|G|$ is the number of elements in a finite subgroup $G\subset \cl(p,q)^\times$.
-We denote the group of all invertible Clifford algebra elements by $\cl(p,q)^\times$.
-These operators ``average'' an action of group $G$ on Clifford algebra $\cl(p,q)$.
+where $|G|$ is the number of elements in a finite subgroup $G$ of the group $\cl^\times_{p,q}$ of all invertible elements of $\cl_{p,q}$.
+Reynolds operators are widely used in the representation theory of finite groups (see \cite{Babai, CLS, Dixon, Serr}).